apache/pulsar/site2/docs/admin-api-schemas.md

 #### Get topic-level schema compatibility strategy

-To get the topic-level schema compatibility check strategy, use one of the following methods.
+To get the topic-level schema compatibility check strategy, you can use one of the following methods.

 ````mdx-code-block
 <Tabs groupId="api-choice"